▶ Podcast Episode 68: When My Partner isn't Vegan

 When you decide to make such a big change in your life and diet such as going vegan, so many fears, myths and issues are swirling around in your head.
 Many of these can even keep you from going vegan for months or years as was my case, and one of the big ones, perhaps the biggest, is our partner in love and life.
-This brings up so many issues in us that it can often be the most detrimental aspect of going vegan, but it doesn't have to be, and that's what we're going to talk about in this post.
+This brings up so many issues in us that it can often be the most detrimental aspect of going vegan, but it doesn't have to be, and that's what we're going to talk about today.
 I'm going to tell you why this question kept me from going vegan for years and why in the end it didn't matter.
 We're going to talk about some of the most common concerns, and I'll give you some tips for living with an omnivore after going vegan.
 We're going to talk about shopping, prepping, planning, cooking, going out, your in-laws and even raising kids, a BIG one.
+I’ll also talk about the biggest emotional boulder when it comes to how we view the habits of our omnivore loved ones and why this is often where we get stuck, as well as dating vegetarians, flexitarians, pescatarians, and people who have reduced their consumption of animal products but haven’t gone fully vegan.
+We’ll cover some of the basics and some practical tips today in part 1, and additional tips, plus an exercise you might find helpful in our next episode, part 2.

-If you've read the story of how I went vegan, you probably know by now that it took me a few years since reading the first book on the topic and actually taking the plunge.
+It took me a few years since reading the first book on the topic of veganism and actually taking the plunge.
 There were several reasons for this, but one was my husband.
 Not the fact that he was openly against it, because I hadn't told him a thing.
 It was this fear of even bringing up the topic and the fact that I had wrongly assumed he would never go for it.
 Nothing had really happened to make me feel this way, I just saw how he loved his pizza and cooking huge steaks on the grill.
 I laugh about this now because this was also me!
 I went crazy for pizza, burgers, barbecued ribs and steak.
 It was so wrong of me to assume that if I was thinking of making this change that he wouldn't go through a similar process.
-Although I'm all for equality of the sexes, it was even more of a problem in my mind because he was a man, and I thought men would never feel comfortable asking someone in a restaurant to leave off the cheese.
-Silly little bird.

 Then something happened...